ElitenetDenmark/SFECSS/README.md

 </div>
 ```

-In the SCSS, we document the usage of the content component, this way the documentation and logic is removed from the mark-up.
+In the SCSS, we document the usage of the content component, this way the documentation and logics are removed from the mark-up.

 ```
 /**